DataSF/draft-publishing-standards/formats/location-addresses.md

 # Location \(addresses\)

-* Where appropriate, use a valid Enterprise Address System address
-  * EAS addresses capture addresses input by DBI staff, see the [section on address numbers for more detail](/basemap/address-numbers.md)
+* Consistent formatting of addresses is important in the promotion of data use and reuse
+* There are a couple of ways to output a valid address:
-* You may output these as individual fields or as full address strings
+  * As individual fields
-  * When formatting as one field, it is still important to make sure the component pieces are well formed within the string.
+  * As a single complete address string
+* The specific output may vary by the use case and underlying data
+* Please review the address elements below and when they apply to your data, use the individual element guidance for consistency and quality
+* Following are the address elements and some brief notes on formats

 ## Address elements

-Below are more common elements of an address.
+Below are some common elements of an address (but not all)

 * not all addresses will have all elements
 * address granularity will be driven by the business need, so not all systems will collect every element